How the Kinks Tried to Find Themselves on Their Self-Titled Debut

 The Kinks notched embryonic original successes on "Stop Your Sobbing" and "Just Can't Go to Sleep," pairing them with covers from a broad set of source material including early-rock gems (Chuck Berry's "Beautiful Delilah" and "Too Much Monkey Business," and Bo Diddley's "Cadillac"), an R&B number (Don Covay's "Long Tall Shorty") and a stone-cold blues (Slim Harpo's "Got Love If You Want It").

-They placed "You Really Got Me" at the album's midpoint, acknowledging its central place in their legacy.
+The band placed "You Really Got Me" at their debut album's midpoint, acknowledging its central place in their legacy.
 Good thing bassist Pete Quaife didn't get his way.

 "He said he didn't care for it," Ray Davies told the Washington Post in 2014.
 "It didn't sound commercial enough for him — not pop enough.
 Then I played it for the rest of the band in the front room of my family's house in London.
 Everyone liked it.
 I wanted it to sound coarse, the way we came across through club speakers that couldn’t handle the volume."

 That's where Ray's brother Dave Davies came in, completing things with one of rock's nastiest early riffs.
 That ragged sound, so furious and so new, grew out of a moment of heartbroken anger.